← All tools

 Famous Speech Lengths

-1. Paste your script or type a word count into the input.
+1. Paste your full script or enter a manual word count into the calculation field.

 What's a realistic words-per-minute pace?